Skip to main content

 Case Studies

-PhD attrition rates are well-known, and much of it happens after qualifications, while writing the thesis; those who pay attention to biographies of writers will recall many more instances attested, if only in those odd lacuna to which biographers dismiss with a line entire years in which nothing seems to happen but a discarded manuscript.
+PhD attrition (and mental illness) rates are well-known, and much of it happens after qualifications, while writing the thesis; those who pay attention to biographies of writers will recall many more instances attested, if only in those odd lacuna, where biographers dispatch entire years with a line or two about a discarded manuscript.

-To these, I’ll add two case-studies that I often think about.
+To these, I’ll add two case-studies that I sometimes think about.

 Wait But Why?